lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

 :::{tip}
 **What is Google AI Studio Live?**
 Google AI Studio Live ([aistudio.google.com/live](https://aistudio.google.com/live)) is a free tool that lets you have a real-time, conversational session with a powerful AI.
-You can type, speak, or share your camera — and the AI responds live, just like a knowledgeable friend you are chatting with.
+You can type, speak, or share your camera, and the AI responds live, just like a knowledgeable friend you are chatting with.
 :::

 #### Before You Start